safiyc/PingPong_WK3-Project/README.md

 ## Specifications

+* It cannot accept characters not numbers.
+  * Input: "Hey!""
+  * Output: "Not a number.
+Please enter a number."

-* It can count up to the provided number.
+* It can count up to the provided number, starting from 1.
   * Input: 6
   * Output: [1, 2, 3, 4, 5, 6]